F5Networks/f5-azure-arm-templates/experimental/failover/same-net/via-api/n-nic/new-stack/bigiq/README.md

   3. Note: F5 recommends creating the IP configuration on the network interface of the BIG-IP VE that is active for the traffic group assigned to the matching Virtual Address.

 When you create virtual servers on the BIG-IP VE for these new additional addresses, the BIG-IP virtual server destination IP address should match the Azure Private IP Address of the IP configuration that corresponds to the Public IP address of your application.
 See the BIG-IP documentation for specific instructions on creating virtual servers.

+### In-Place upgrade of BIG-IP v13 instances

+When performing an in-place upgrade from BIG-IP software v13.x, you must complete the following steps to ensure that all the components required for failover are copied to the volume where the new version of BIG-IP is installed.
+To ensure traffic processing is not interrupted, F5 highly recommends upgrading the standby device, verifying failover functionality, and then upgrading the previously active device.

+From the volume to be upgraded on the standby device, you must edit **cs.dat** to allow inclusion of all files in **/config/cloud** in UCS backup.

+1. Remount the /usr directory as writable:
+  ``mount -o remount,rw /usr``

+2. Back up the cs.dat file:
+ ``cp /usr/libdata/configsync/cs.dat /usr/libdata/configsync/cs.dat.bak``

+3. Edit the cs.dat file:
+``vi /usr/libdata/configsync/cs.dat``

+4. In cs.dat, find the entry similar to the one below (the number between save and ignore may differ):
+**save.10100.ignore = (/config/cloud/*)**

+5. Change **ignore** to **file** in the save key, and remove the parentheses from the value:
+``save.10100.file = /config/cloud/*``

+6. Save the cs.dat file and exit the editor.

+7. Remount the **/usr** directory as read-only:
+``mount -o remount,ro /usr``

+8. Create a [UCS archive](https://support.f5.com/csp/article/K13132) in the BIG-IP UI (accept defaults):
+**System > Archives > Create > myUCS**

+9. Download myUCS.ucs locally.

+10. Install new ISO and reboot into upgraded volume.

+11. Boot into the newly upgraded volume.

+12. After verifying failover functionality, repeat steps 1-11 on the now-standby BIG-IP device.

+13. Following the upgrade, all the necessary files should be present and failover should work normally.
+To manually restore the UCS archive you created previously, use the following steps:
+    - From the upgraded volume, upload UCS file: **System > Archives > Upload > myUCS.uss**
+    - Restore the previously created UCS archive: **System > Archives > myUCS.ucs > Restore**

 ### Enabling Route Failover